 The Vargoyle instead provides flying movement, granting extra coverage and extra actions when manages to kill an opponent.
 He could be an interesting alternative to a vampire lord, but Vargheists, with their ability to fly, are definitely worth considering in any warband.

 Wight Kings have the least interesting ability of all leaders, decent damage and good Toughness but the on-foot version is extremely slow (3″) and the mounted one cannot compete with a Kastellan.
 Yet, they could be thematically leading an army of Deathrattle or used as a support hero to control secondary objectives.

-Of the Cursed City (or Radukar’s Court) fighters, the Vyrkos is interesting for his critical damage especially considering the 4 attacks (that can be further increased by a Vampire Lord), the Vargskyr is a slower Vargoyle, tougher but less useful and the Kosargi are actually valid tools considering their high survivability with the 30 wounds.
+Of the Cursed City (or Radukar’s Court) fighters, the Vyrkos is interesting for his critical damage especially considering the 4 attacks (that can be further increased by a Vampire Lord), the Vargskyr is a powerful combatant but low number of attacks, and the Kosargi are actually valid tools considering their high survivability with the 30 wounds.

 Blood Knights are powerful vampires, able to heal themselves and damage enemies on impact with their 8″ movement and Deathly Charge.

 Black Knights and their champion, the Hell Knight, are good alternatives to Blood Knights, but they are neither as strong or as resistant as them.
 They are cheaper though, and they can complement a Deathrattle warband.

 Hell Knight, Seneschal and Skeleton Champion are able to use Chosen Champion, a powerful ability that provides a bonus attack action with up to +3 attack.
 A Seneschal can become 6 attacks at Strength 8 for one single action: extra deadly!
 The problem of this ability is the same as Shambling Horde: it requires a leader to be within range of the activated fighter.
 For this reason survivability of a Soulblight leader is so important in this warband.